multi-service-fabric/fabric-controller/doc/fabric_controller_building_guide.md

 |500          |abnormal    |

-When the response code is 200, relevant body field of its response consists of the following information shown in Table 6-9.
+When the response code is 200, relevant body field of its response consists of the following information shown in the table 6-9.

 **Table 6-9 Response body field of status confirmation**